 DACA's Travel Possibilities Create Risks of Being Stopped Upon Return to the U.S.

-If you are granted relief under DACA, you may not freely travel in and out of the United States -- but you do gain the ability to apply for and obtain what's called "Advance Parole" (a travel document) for “humanitarian, work or school purposes.”
+If you are granted relief under DACA, you may not freely travel in and out of the United States -- but you do gain the ability to apply for and obtain what's called "Advance Parole" (a travel document) from USCIS for “humanitarian, work or school purposes.”

 DACA Benefits May Vary State by State